A bill to amend the Family and Medical Leave Act of 1993 to provide leave because of the death of a son or daughter.

 Length: 7 pages

-This bill was introduced on March 6, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 6, 2017, in a previous session of Congress, but it did not receive a vote.

 May 12, 2015